commercetools/connect-email-integration-template/README.md

 ## Recommendations
 #### Implement your own test cases
 We have provided sample unit and integration test cases with [sinon](https://sinonjs.org/), [Jest](https://jestjs.io/) and [supertest](https://github.com/ladjs/supertest#readme).
-The implementation is under `test` folder in both `tax-calculator` and `order-syncer` modules.
+The implementation is under `test` folder in `mail-sender` module.
 It is recommended to implement further test cases based on your own needs to test your development.